Mianmo-project/mask-models/README.md

 ### Step 14 if you want to add a filter pocket

-It will make the mask a little bit thiner with the fabric you sew so far.
+:warning: It will make the mask a little bit thiner with the fabric you sew so far.
+If you need a mask with filter pocket, we recommand the Olson design instead.

 - Add another 2 pieces of fabric from the initial design, that you sew together as when you start the mask.
 - Cut each side at the size you want the filter pocket to be, about 3 or 4 cm off.
 Sew the edges of this last layer to reinforce the fabric.
 - Put this last piece you sew, on the top of the mask, sewing towards you :